iciani/govAssist/README.md

 1. Execute the App in one Terminal

 ```
-php artisan serve (Being at PWD root of folder LOOI_BACK)
+php artisan serve (Being at PWD root of folder BACK)
 ```

-3. If you visit the base url configured (default would be http://localhost:8000) you should now see a welcome screen.
+3. If you visit the base url configured (default would be http://localhost:8000) you should now see a welcome screen in /.

 <br/>